Leaf Lane

 The Conditional Monthly Report: A Practical Codex Workflow for Teams Still Stuck in Spreadsheet Rituals

-Most monthly reports are still manual rituals.
-This workflow shows how to use Codex to run reporting only when source data is fresh, business rules pass, and a human approves the final send.
+Use Codex to run monthly reporting only when the source file is current, checks pass, and someone approves the final send.

 Read article